network-international/ngenius-woocommerce-plugin/ngenius/readme.txt

 We provide a secure checkout experience for your shoppers, knowing that intelligent fraud protection engines monitor your transactions around the clock.

 == Changelog ==
+= 1.0.4 - 2023-08-07 =
+ * Tested on WooCommerce 7.9.0, and Wordpress 6.2.2.
+ * Add WooCommerce Blocks Support.
+ * Improve api handling and add "HTTP Version" setting.
+ * Add "Set successful orders to 'Processing'" setting.
+ * Improve support for China Union Pay.
+ * Switch to the N-Genius common class.
+ * Add support for the XOF currency.
+ * Bugs fixes and improvements.

 = 1.0.3 - 2023-01-27 =
  * Force cURL HTTP Version 1.1.
  * Bugs fixes and code quality improvements.